department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-conditions/conditions-related-to-service-era/vietnam-war.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Vietnam War-Related Diseases and Exposures
+title: Vietnam War Veterans Health Issues
 display_title:
 description: Learn what health conditions you might be at risk of developing if you’re a Vietnam War Veteran.
 concurrence: complete